 The Early Decision options are for students who have determined that Catholic is the ideal fit for them, and they demonstrate that commitment by agreeing to attend the institution if admitted.
 Students who choose to apply Early Decision are recognized by the Committee on Admission as having made this first-choice commitment, which can provide an advantage in the review process.

 The deadline for Early Decision I is November 15 with decision notification by January 1; students also have the option of choosing Early Decision II, with a January 15 deadline and decision notification by February 15.
 Early Decision students can expect to be notified of both their offer of admission along with potential merit scholarship awards and any need-based financial aid awards for which they may be eligible.

 Applicants for Early Decision are required to submit the supplemental Early Decision Agreement, which must be signed by the student, a parent/guardian, and the school counselor.
-Under the terms of the Early Decision Agreement, students who are offered admission are required to withdraw all other applications to other institutions and must submit their non-refundable enrollment deposit by January 15 for ED I, or by March 1 for ED II.
+Under the terms of the Early Decision Agreement, students who are offered admission are required to withdraw all other applications to other institutions and must submit their non-refundable enrollment deposit by January 15 for Early Decision I, or by March 1 for Early Decision II.